nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Creates a new person (point-of-contact) for a specific company.

-Format: `create INDEX n/NAME p/NUMBER e/EMAIL [t/TAG]`
+Format: `create INDEX n/NAME p/NUMBER e/EMAIL [t/TAG]...`

 * Tags are optional.
 * Multiple tags can be tagged to the point-of-contact.
+* The index refers to the index number shown in the displayed company list.
+* The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `create 1 n/James p/82692192 e/JamesSho@example.com` adds James as a point-of-contact for the company at index 1.
+* `create 1 n/James p/82692192 e/JamesSho@KFC.com` adds James as a point-of-contact for the company at index 1.
+* `create 5 n/John p/95692192 e/John123@ColdStorage.com t/Manager t/MainPoc` tags can also be added.

 ### Deleting a company : `delete`